 Vitamin D has now overtaken Vitamin C as the country’s most popular supplement, largely because it’s so hard to get enough of it through our diet alone.
 Vitamin D is important for helping build strong, healthy bones and supporting immune system function.

 The government now recommends that we all supplement vitamin D during autumn and winter months, while under 5’s are recommended to take a supplement all year round to ensure levels.

-In the past, fat was seen to be the baddy when it comes to diet, but good fats are essential for health.
+In the past, fats had a bad reputation, but there are some fats that are better for you than others and good fats are essential for health.
 The human brain is made of nearly 60% fat so getting enough healthy sources of fats into your child’s diet is particularly important for their brain and nerve development.
 It also ensures our bodies’ ability to absorb fat soluble vitamins A,D, E and K. Fatty fish, nuts, seeds and avocados are all great sources.

 Children need plenty of Vitamin C to support a strong immune system.
 It is also vital to help their bodies to absorb iron.
 The good news is that kids tend to love the dietary sources of this vitamin, which include fresh fruits and vegetables like berries, oranges, broccoli and peppers.